Liang-Qiu/personal-website/_posts/2017-11-18-paper-summary.md

 \end{align*}
 $$

+### Discussion
-Also, this paper didn't mention the vanishing gradients problem of RNNs.
+In all, the RNNs used in this paper are still the state-of-the-art method of the slot-filling problem.
+It did have an improvement compared to the CRF baseline.
+But this paper didn't mention the vanishing gradients problem of RNNs.
 To avoid this, we may use LSTM or GRU instead of Elman or Jordan RNNs in our final project.
+Also, RNNs require a large training dataset while it is hard to get enough training data in a specific domain to train such a model in practice.